Alex-og/flashcardsDemo/README.md

 When learning a new language, it can be hard to remember all the new vocabulary, which is exactly where flashcards can help.
 Typically, flashcards show a hint (a task or a picture) on one side and the right answer on the other.
 Flashcards can be used to remember any sort of data, so if you want to structure new data for memorization, this program will be an indispensable assistant.
+The program remembers the history and at the next working session the data is loaded automatically and you can continue to study the cards

 Example:
 Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):